Chocolate Baked Oats Without Banana

 Keep in Touch

-Do let me know if you make this simple and easy chocolate baked oats recipe.
+Do let me know if you make this simple and easy chocolate baked oats without banana recipe.
 I love hearing from you all.
 If you like this recipe kindly consider rating it using stars in the comment section or on the recipe card to help more people find this recipe online.
 You can stay up to date by following me on Facebook, Pinterest, Instagram or subscribing to my Youtube channel.
 Or why not subscribe to my blog and get simple recipes straight to your inbox?

 three stacked chocolate baked oats in a white plate placed on a table along with a bottle of milk and tray of baked oats.